Introduction

 the local index data as a probe returning resulting matches.

-Resulting matches may also be filtered by a residual condition before they are returned.
+Resulting matches might also be filtered by a residual condition before they're returned.
 (An example of where residual conditions appear is in non-equality joins).

 Outer apply